 Indoor Warehouse Movement

 From attached to detached warehouses and distribution centers, forklifts have historically been used to load and unload supplies, transport materials, and stack products.
 This is the traditional use and typically these pallets, boxes, crates, drums, and industrial equipment are extremely heavy and beyond the lifting capacity of a workplace employee.
 That is why these systems were created—to expedite the process of stocking and moving materials while simultaneously allowing for items to be stored in high, out-of-reach places.
-This is typically the image you conjure when you think of forklifts and is the widespread implementation of this equipment, even today.
+This is typically the image you conjure when you think of forklifts and is the widespread implementation of this equipment,